How to intregrate CK editor in Laravel

 Database Configuration

-Let's configure a database for our application.
-If you don't have a database then create a new one.
-After making database open .env file from root directory of your project.
+Let’s configure a database for our application.
+If you don’t have a database then create a new one.
+After making the database open the .env file from root directory of your project.
 The .env file defines many common environment variables

 DB_CONNECTION=mysql